 The initial revegetation work in 2017 saw Greenfleet planting more than 46,000 trees across 60 hectares, restoring 26 locally native species.
 Further monitoring across successive years showed the trees were thriving and carbon sequestered.

-The Manna Gums (Eucalyptus viminalis) planted on the site can grow up to 50m tall and its leaves provide food for koalas and other animals, while its height provides them a safe home high off the ground.
-The ten species of Acacia planted include the Black Wattle (Acacia mearnsii) which has crevices in its bark, creating homes for insects including butterflies and invertebrates such as wood moth grubs.
+The manna gums (Eucalyptus viminalis) planted on the site can grow up to 50m tall and its leaves provide food for koalas and other animals, while its height provides them a safe home high off the ground.
+The ten species of acacias planted include the black wattle (Acacia mearnsii) which has crevices in its bark, creating homes for insects including butterflies and invertebrates such as wood moth grubs.
 Its yellow flowers bring pollen-feeding birds such as wattlebirds, yellow-throated honeyeaters and New Holland honeyeaters.

 Resilience of Native Forests